Shipping: 1 book £1.99 | 2 books £2.99 | 3 books £3.99

 ABOUT THE AUTHOR

-Elewechi Ngozi Okike is an established author, who has touched many lives through her inspirational writings.
-She is a motivational speaker, life coach, mentor, wife, mother and grandmother, who has been married for over 40 years.
+Elewechi Ngozi Okike is an award-winning author, who has touched many lives through her inspirational writings.
+She is a motivational speaker, life coach, mentor, wife, mother and grandmother, who has been married for over 41 years.
 She is an experienced counsellor, who has spent almost four decades in the higher education sector and has supported and mentored hundreds of young adults.
 Her counsel and guidance have restored positive mental health to students, saved numerous marriages and provided hope in situations that many considered hopeless.

 Elewechi is passionate about making a difference in the lives of others.
 She shows love and compassion in meaningful and practical ways.
 This is reflected in all her writings.